The-AI-Alliance/.github/profile/README.md

 ![AI Alliance Banner](https://github.com/The-AI-Alliance/.github/blob/main/profile/assets/ai-alliance-logo-horiz-pos-blue-cmyk-trans.png)

-# Welcome to The AI Alliance
+# Welcome to The AI Alliance Github Organization

 [The AI Alliance](https://thealliance.ai) Github organization is the place to discover, use, and contribute to a variety of open-source projects for generative AI.